JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Altan Hawthorne.md

 Then, inexplicably, Cyrun disappeared.
 This was about two years before Altan was born.

 Despite the vigorous search that ensued, she was never found.
-Somehow, she had managed to leave the compound alone without anyone noticing her, either directly or via the wards that engulf the entire estate.
 The search never turned up any concrete details.
-It was like she simply vanished.
+It was like she vanished into the air.

-She wouldn't be found for over a year until she miraculously reappeared within the Hawthorne compound, entirely unharmed.
+She wouldn't be found for over a year until she miraculously reappeared within the Hawthorne compound.
 Where one would have expected Cyrun to be in awful condition, she was fine.
 If anything, she was the healthiest she had ever been: Her worsening condition, prior to her disappearance, had reversed course.
 The strangest thing though, which she refused to explain or elaborate on, was the fact she was four months pregnant.
 Despite the pressure and the endless stream of questions, Cyrun would never explain what happened.
-Not where she went, not how she disappeared, not who the father was.
 She answered one question.
-When asked by Thanasia, the head of the Hawthorne family at the time, "What have you done?" she answered, "I did what I had to do."
+When asked by Thanasia, the head of the Hawthorne family at the time, "What have you done?"
+Cyrun answered, "What I had to."

 Altan was born completely healthy.
 Her mother, however, died in her sleep the following day.